twosixlabs/armory/docs/scenarios.md

   * Adversary Capabilities and Resources
     * Attacks that are non-overtly perceptible under quick glance are allowed, as are attacks that create perceptible but non-suspicious patches - we assume in this scenario that a human may at most passively monitor the classifier system.
-    Use own judgement on the maximum perturbation budget allowed while meeting the perceptability requirement.
+    Use own judgement on the maximum perturbation budget allowed while meeting the perceptibility requirement.
     * Type of attacks that will be implemented during evaluation: perturbation (untargeted attack) and patch (targeted attack)
       * For patch attack, assume the total area of the patch is at most 25% of the total image area.
 The